Makinilla-maker/Engine3D/README.md

 - We have the "library" folder where the metadata is stored.
 - The camera object has a guizmo for the frustrum.

+### Engine v1.0
+- The engine uses a shader pipeline to draw geometry.
+- Editing a shader in-engine automatically compiles and applies the changes.
+- Plane with shaders in the middle of the scene that simulates water.
+- Uniforms values can be edited from the inspector.
+- Compile error lines and messages are shown in the console.
+- Drag and drop creates an error the first time you drop a file but if you omit it and try it again, works properly.

 ## Controls
 - WASD to move the camera in X's axis and Z's axis.
 - RightClick to rotate the main camera.